milesj/docusaurus-plugin-typedoc-api/README.md

-After both projects are setup, you can make modifications to this project and then verify the changes by starting the Docusaurus server with `yarn run docs`. _However_, hot reloading does not work, so you'll unfortunately need to run this command over and over again...
+After both projects are setup, you can make modifications to this project and then verify the changes by starting the Docusaurus server with `yarn run docs`. _However_, hot reloading does not work, so you'll unfortunately need to run this command over and over again... haven't spent the time improving this yet.